Buy the Dip in EV Stocks? Here Are 7 to Consider

 Let's start with some fundamentals.

 While electric vehicles aren't exactly a novelty anymore, they're just now hitting their stride.
 Tesla produced about half a million cars last year and expectations are for even more sales in 2021.
-And its competitors are also ramping up production.
+Its competitors are ramping up production, too.
 Electrification of the American auto fleet is a priority of the Biden administration, as is seizing global leadership in renewable energy.

 "When it comes to renewable energy, this is not something that happens years in the future.
 It's happening today," says Allister Wilmott, president of ARC Aviation Renewables, a solar-power and LED aviation lighting firm.
 "Already, about one in 40 new cars is electric.
 But that number grows every year, and 20% or more of all new car sales will likely be electric by 2030."